KoinaVerma/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation Analysis

 In the competitive landscape of e-commerce, understanding customer behavior is crucial for driving growth, increasing sales, and enhancing customer retention.
-This project, "Customer Segmentation Analysis," uses customer transaction data to segment customers, identify purchasing patterns, and derive actionable insights that will help the business develop targeted marketing strategies and improve decision-making processes.
+This project, "Customer Segmentation Analysis," uses customer transaction data to segment customers, identify purchasing patterns, and derive actionable insights using **Excel** that will help the business **develop targeted marketing strategies**and **improve decision-making processes**.

 <br>